test-it

 | Purpose | Full test workflow: Rust/Node tests, Docker scopes, coverage, HTML report | Changed-file code review only |

-| Config | test.yaml (canonical) |
+| Config | test.yaml (tests, Docker, coverage) |

 | Default run dir | target/test-it/runs/<run-id>/ |